Vykstorm/floydhub-keras-metrics/README.md

 Copy the class FloydhubKerasCallback defined on [this file](train_metrics.py) to your model training script <br/>

-Then, instantiate the class and pass the object the 'callbacks' parameter when calling the method fit()
+Then instantiate the class and pass the object to the 'callbacks' parameter when calling the method fit()

 ```python
 model = Sequential()